dakyskye/dxhd/README.md

 They haven't benchmarked yet, so I don't know.
 However, been using dxhd since [the first release](https://github.com/dakyskye/dxhd/releases/tag/25.05.2020) and haven't noticed any speed loss!

+### Why is the released binary file +8mb

+Because it's statically built, to make sure it will work on any amd64 linux machine!
+You can build dxhd instead to get much smaller file size.